davidjerleke/embla-carousel/README.md

   </summary>
   <hr>
   <div>
-    This option clears empty space that cause excessive scrolling at the beginning or the end.
+    This option clears empty space that causes excessive scrolling at the beginning or the end.
 Note that this will override the chosen <a href="#align">alignment</a> for slides at the beginning or the end if necessary, in order to get rid of the empty space.
   </div>
   <br>
   <div>